Robin Wright’s Daughter, Dylan Penn, Is Her Spitting Image In A Stunning New Selfie

-Dylan Penn, the daughter of House of Cards actress Robin Wright and Mystic River actor Sean Penn, has sent Instagram reeling after a stunning bare faced selfie where she looks like the spitting image of her mother.
+Dylan Penn, the daughter of House of Cards actress Robin Wright and Mystic River actor Sean Penn, has sent Instagram reeling after a stunning bare-faced selfie where she looks like the spitting image of her mother.

-With such genetically blessed parentage, it’s little surprise that Dylan is a beauty, and the entertainment world has taken notice.
+With such genetically-blessed parentage, it’s little surprise that Dylan is a beauty, and the entertainment world has taken notice.
 She has earned many modeling jobs, including a campaign for Gap and covers for Elle, GQ, and treats! magazines.

-She also was featured in the Nick Jonas music video for “Chains” and earned a parts in the movies Elvis & Nixon and Rock Roll Ride.
+She also was featured in the Nick Jonas music video for “Chains” and earned a part in the movies Elvis & Nixon and Rock Roll Ride.

-In addition to all these accomplishments, she has a following on Instagram of over 50,000 fans.
+In addition to all these accomplishments, she has a following on Instagram of more than 50,000 fans.
 Her social media often displays her talent for artistic shots, as well as her wide circle of friends.
 She rarely posts pictures of herself, which makes her latest picture all the better.

 In the shot, Dylan wears a black spaghetti strap ribbed tank top with a pair of high-waisted black jeans.
 She looks to be in the middle of taking off a sweatshirt when the picture was snapped.
-The blonde beauty is bare faced in the picture, letting her natural beauty shine through.
+The blonde beauty is bare-faced in the picture, letting her natural beauty shine through.
 Her hair is completely side swept as she smiles into the camera.

 The picture earned 1,250 likes and 25 comments, and Dylan joked that she was in a “good mood” in her caption.